 - Copy file contents and paste them into the Advanced scripting tab in Tabular Editor

-- Configure the initial parameters to match the fact table name, its date column, as well as your date table and its date column.
+Configure the initial parameters to match the fact table name, its date column, as well as your date table and its date column.
 Also define the names for the calculation group, its column and the auxiliary measure and calculated column required for the calculations to produce the desired results.-UPDATE!
 27-Sep-2021 the new script will prompt you to introduce the parameters! no need to configure anything before running, and you can safely execute it as a custom-action or macro (depending on the TE version you are using)

 (UPDATE from some weeks ago) The latest version of the script creates a table where the names of all affected measures are stored so that if you need to change this configuration you can do it afterwards in a single centralized way.